credativ/ansible-playbook-patroni-debian/README.md

 This Ansible playbook allows to deploy a Patroni cluster using the `patroni` packages provided by Debian and/or PostgreSQL's `apt.postgresql.org` repository.

 Those packages have been integrated into Debian's `postgresql-common` framework and will look very similar to a regular stand-alone PostgreSQL install on Debian.
+This is done by using `pg_createconfig_patroni` creating setting the `manual` flag in the `/etc/postgresql/$PG_VERSION/$CLUSTER_NAME/start.conf` config file.
+That will cause the postgres init script/systemd unit not to start that cluster automatically.
+Instead `patroni` will take care to start and manage that cluster.

 For production use it should be hardened (e.g. using Ansible Vault and encrypted communication between the DCS server and the Patroni clients).